preseverence/BrokenEvent.FLVEx/README.md

 -fix             Fixes video timestamps.
 This will fix video duration for broken files.
 Optional.
 -fixMeta, -meta  Fixes/adds metadata to the file.
 Optional.
 -noMeta          Removes metadata from file.
 Not compatible with fixMeta.
 Optional.
--preserve        Preserved last file changes date of the file.
+-preserve        Preserves last file changes date of the file.
 Optional.
 ```